davidamankwah/Emerging_Technology/README.md

 *by David Amankwah*

+My Emerging Technology module from Software Development Year 4 semester 1 is available on this github page.
+This repository's objective is to showcase the learning objectives for the Emerging Technology module.

 ## The exploration of Deutsch's algorithm

 This repository contains an exploration of Deutsch's algorithm, a quantum algorithm that displays the power of quantum computing.
 One of the two notebooks in the repository examines the capabilities and applications of the Deutsch algorithm.
 The primary topic of discussion in the project notebook is the Deatuch Algorithm.